justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

 print(unique_numbers)  # Output: {1, 2, 3, 4, 5}
 ```

-#### Common Set Operations:
+#### Common Set Operations

 * `union()`: Returns a set containing all unique elements from both sets.
 * `intersection()`: Returns elements common to both sets.
 * `difference()`: Returns elements present in one set but not the other.

 ### Review Table: Lists, Tuples, Dictionaries, and Sets

 Ok, let's review!
 Here's a table demonstrating the key differences between the four new terms we just learned:

 | Data Structure | Ordered | Changeable (Mutable) | Allows Duplicates | Key-Value Pairs |
 |----------------|---------|----------------------|-------------------|-----------------|